aviaryan/asset-price-alerts/README.md

 Asset Invest Alerts is a Python tool that monitors asset prices and sends you notifications when your custom alert conditions are met.
 Configure your alerts in a YAML file, and let the script notify you when your targets are hit.

+> This is an alternative to using **TradingView premium** for long-term investment alerts.

 ## Features

-- Monitor prices of stocks, cryptocurrencies, or other assets.
+- Monitor prices of stocks, cryptocurrencies, gold or other assets.
 - Define custom alert conditions in a YAML file.
 - Receive notifications when your alert conditions are met.
 - Easily schedule the script to run automatically (e.g., daily) using `cron`.